tasmota/docs/docs/Self-signed-Mosquitto.md

 The new certificate must be converted to Tasmota commands which can be entered into the device's web console.
 Credentials are composed of two distinct parts:

-- Private Key - this is the secret that will allow your device to prove it is what it claims to be, and consists of 32 bytes (256 bits).
+- Private Key - this is the secret that will allow your device to prove its identity, and consists of 32 bytes (256 bits).
 Consider this as sensitive as a password.
 - Public Key - this allows others to encrypt messages which can only be decrypted with the Private Key, and contains 256 bytes (2048 bits).

 Both of these must be loaded into flash in the Tasmota device.
 This is done by entering `TLSKey` commands in the device's web console.

 This step must be performed on the machine where the device certificates were created, from within the `easyrsa3` directory.
-The following commands will generate a shell script, `gen-tlskeys`, which will perform the necessary work.
-That's easier than copying and pasting the entire command set for each device.
+The following commands will generate a shell script, `gen-tlskeys`, which will perform the necessary work (that's easier than copying and pasting the entire command set for each device.)

 ```
 cat >gen-tlskeys <<'EOF'